 If you’re canning the salsa, I would definitely suggest doubling the recipe to get a full canner load.
 I got around 3 1/2 cups of salsa from one batch.

 This homemade tomatillo salsa is delicious with tortilla chips, but it’s also a perfect complement for your summer grilling recipes.
 Try it with grilled chicken, fish, or pork.
-I’m thinking it would be amazing on these grilled al pastor style tacos!

 For more delicious recipes, visit the pickling and canning section of Kraft foods!